CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 Unfortunately, they do not seem to have documentation on how to actually use this library.
 I found this page https://hl7v2-ws.nist.gov/hl7v2ws/documentation.htm, but the buttons leading to the documentation do not work.
-The project only has one README which does not discuss how to actually use the library. https://hl7v2-gvt.nist.gov/gvt/#/doc appears to have information on the validation tool and within that there is a swagger spec.
+The project only has one README which does not discuss how to actually use the library. https://hl7v2-gvt.nist.gov/gvt/#/doc appears to have information on the validation tool and within that there is a swagger spec (https://hl7v2-gvt.nist.gov/gvt/apidocs/swagger-ui.html#/), but none of that appears to be for actually validating an HL7 Message.

 DEX uses this library but has a light wrapper around it.
 They do recommend using the library, but not their wrapper.
 Part of using the library is creating profiles.
 This can be done by going to https://hl7v2-igamt-2.nist.gov/ and signing